Lion: Predatory competition

 Lions and spotted hyenas occupy a similar ecological niche and compete for prey and carrion; a review of data across several studies indicates a dietary overlap of 58.6%.
 Lions typically ignore hyenas unless they are on a kill or are being harassed, while the latter tend to visibly react to the presence of lions with or without the presence of food.
 In the Ngorongoro crater, lions subsist largely on kills stolen from hyenas, causing them to increase their kill rate.
 In Botswana's Chobe National Park, the situation is reversed as hyenas there frequently challenge lions and steal their kills, obtaining food from 63% of all lion kills.
 When confronted on a kill, hyenas may either leave or wait patiently at a distance of 30–100 m until the lions have finished.
-Hyenas feed alongside lions and force them off a kill.
+Hyenas may feed alongside lions and force them off a kill.
 The two species attack one another even when there is no food involved for no apparent reason.
-Lion predation can account for up to 71% of hyena deaths in Etosha National Park.
+Lions can account for up to 71% of hyena deaths in Etosha National Park.
 Hyenas have adapted by frequently mobbing lions that enter their home ranges.
 When the lion population in Kenya's Masai Mara National Reserve declined, the spotted hyena population increased rapidly.

 Lions tend to dominate cheetahs and leopards, steal their kills and kill their cubs and even adults when given the chance.
 Cheetahs often lose their kills to lions or other predators.
 A study in the Serengeti ecosystem revealed that lions killed at least 17 of 125 cheetah cubs born between 1987 and 1990.
 Cheetahs avoid their competitors by hunting at different times and habitats.
-Leopards take refuge in trees, but lionesses occasionally attempt to climb up and retrieve their kills.
+Leopards, by contrast, do not appear to be motivated by an avoidance of lions, as they use heavy vegetation regardless of whether lions are present in an area and both cats are active around the same time of day.
+In addition, there is no evidence that lions affect leopard abundance.
+Leopards take refuge in trees, though lionesses occasionally attempt to climb up and retrieve their kills.

-Lions similarly dominate African wild dogs, taking their kills and slaying pups or adult dogs.
+Lions similarly dominate African wild dogs, taking their kills and dispatching pups or adult dogs.
 Population densities of wild dogs are low in areas where lions are more abundant.
-However, there are a few reported cases of old and wounded lion falling prey to wild dogs.
-Nile crocodiles may also kill and eat lions, evidenced by the occasional lion claw found in crocodile stomachs.
+However, there are a few reported cases of old and wounded lions falling prey to wild dogs.